Spatiotemporal Maps for Dynamic MRI Reconstruction: Theory

 The previous analysis shows that many FIR filters satisfying \eref{e,silp_kt} can be found for one function \bxf; however, infinitely many other functions can be defined with the same characteristics of \bxf.
 This property suggests that multiple SILP relationships should exist in \kt-space across time frames when \rhoxt follows the multiband model at each spatial location.
 Our theoretical analysis is inspired by similar observations in previous work \cite{haldar:14:lrm, haldar:20:lpi, lobos2023extended}.

-The following subsection shows how SILP relationships connect with the \missword of spatiotemporal maps.
+Our previous analysis assumes that the set of bands where \rhoxf is nonzero varies smoothly across the FOV.
+However, this condition may not hold in real applications.
+If \rhoxf is not spatially smooth, then \bxf should be defined accordingly to ensure that the approximation in \eref{e,an_fil_f} remains valid.
+Allowing \bxf to vary rapidly across the FOV can improve the approximation in \eref{e,an_fil_f}, and enable multiframe FIR filters to achieve a better approximation in \eref{e,conv_sp}.
+However, these filters would require a larger support $\Lambda$, making their computation more challenging in practice (\cf, Sec.
+III.A).
+The next subsection shows that choosing the filter support size involves a trade-off between computational complexity and representation accuracy of the STM model.